-In general, I would recommend focusing on trained psychologists or psychiatrists(as opposed to social workers, guidence counselors or others who have less training).
+In general, I would recommend focusing on trained psychologists or psychiatrists(as opposed to social workers, guidance counselors, or others who have less training).

 Generally, psychiatrists manage the medication and have short appointments and psychologists have the more traditional ‘talk therapy’ with regular 45-50 minute appointments, but there are exceptions.
 You want those regular talk sessions.

 Other things to look for in a therapist are training or experience in trauma-associated therapy(FND is often viewed as trauma-associated), or in whatever additional conditions you have.

 For example, I want to see a therapist who has prior experience with anxiety management and depression, though that almost goes without saying as those are two of the most common mental health diagnoses.

 The other priority is making sure that you see a therapist who accepts the healthy aspects of your identity.

 For example, you want a therapist who respects your religious beliefs(including lack of religion), your gender identity, and your sexual orientation.

 If you are part of the LGBT community, seeing a therapist who believes that straight is the only “healthy” orientation is going to do more harm than good.